 Over time practice appraisers and brokers will invariably become aware of a disturbing phenomenon in the veterinary medicine profession — a significant number of practices valued substantially lower than expected.
 This problem stems from one problem, Veterinary Practice Profitability.

-VetPartners’ Valuation Committee addresses this emerging trend of low profit/low valued practices and has dubbed them “No-Lo practices.”
+VetPartners’ Valuation Committee addresses this emerging trend of low-profit/low-valued practices and has dubbed them “No-Lo practices.”

 There have always been practices with little or no value, but these are typically low-grossing and often rural “mom and pop” practices.
 But larger practices aren’t immune either.
 On the surface, they may even appear excellent in every way.
 And they are often model practices but with shallow cash flows and, therefore, low values.